-Biological Inhibitory Effects of the Chinese Herb Danggui on Brain AstrocytomaLee W.-H. · Jin J.-S. · Tsai W.-C. · Chen Y.-T. · Chang W.-L. · Yao C.-W. · Sheu L.-F. · Chen A.
+Biological Inhibitory Effects of the Chinese Herb Danggui on Brain AstrocytomaLee W.-H.a · Jin J.-S.a · Tsai W.-C.a · Chen Y.-T.a · Chang W.-L.b · Yao C.-W.a · Sheu L.-F.a · Chen A.a

 Departments of aPathology and bPharmacy, Tri-Service General Hospital, National Defense Medical Center, Taipei, Taiwan, ROC

 - Rent for 48h to view

 - Buy Cloud Access for unlimited viewing via different devices